MoRA: Mobility as the Backbone for Geospatial Representation Learning at Scale: Experiments

-\paragraph{Downstream tasks and datasets.}To assess the generalizability of our model, we curated a set of 11 downstream tasks as shown in Table \ref{tab:tasks-summary}.
-These tasks were selected for their diversity and broad representativeness, covering three key domains: social, economic, and natural.
-They are evenly distributed across China, ensuring that the evaluation is free from geographic bias.
-In addition, considering the influence of statistical unit delineation in geospatial analysis, the downstream tasks are designed to span four distinct spatial scales — point, grid, county/district, and city/prefecture — to examine the impact of resolution effect in region representation learning.
-MobCLIP is trained at the H3 grid level.
-For point-level tasks, the embedding corresponding to the grid containing the point is extracted for evaluation.
-For administrative-level tasks, we compute the mean embedding of all grids within the administrative unit, which is then used to assess regression performance.
-This multi-scale evaluation further validates the generalizability of the model across varying spatial resolutions.
-The data sources are listed in the table and are primarily derived from WorldPop \cite{bondarenko2020census}, MOSAIKS \cite{rolf2021generalizable}, and 2020 China Census Year Book \cite{nbsc2020yearbook}.
-Additionally, ENE (energy consumption) was collected from various local statistical yearbooks.
-The total energy consumption of one city/prefecture is calculated by converting different forms of energy usage into tonnes of standard coal equivalent.
-As this work has not yet been formally published, the data are not publicly available now.
-Furthermore, another unavailable dataset used in our evaluation is COS (offline consumption amount) from Tencent WeChat Pay, which was used to test whether the embeddings can predict regional consumption indices.
+\paragraph{Downstream tasks and datasets.}To assess our model's generalizbility, we curated a set of 9 downstream tasks as shown in Table~\ref{tab:tasks-summary}.
+These tasks were selected for their diversity and broad representativeness, spanning the two key domains of human‑centric scenarios: social and economic.
+Considering the influence of statistical unit delineation in geospatial analysis, the downstream tasks are designed to span four distinct spatial scales — point, grid, county/district, and city/prefecture — to examine resolution effects in region representation learning.
+The samples are evenly distributed across the study area, ensuring an evaluation free of geographic bias.
+Detailed descriptions and spatial distributions of the dataset samples are provided in Appendix \ref{ap:downstream}.
+MoRA is trained at the H3 grid level.
+For point-level tasks, individual point values within each grid are aggregated to align with the grid-level embeddings.
+For administrative-level tasks, we average embeddings over all grids within each unit and use the resulting mean for regression.
+This multi-scale evaluation allows us to assess the model's generalizability across varying spatial scales.

-\paragraph{Prediction models.} We implement LightGBM\cite{lightGBM} as the downstream prediction model.
+\paragraph{Prediction models.} We implement LightGBM\citep{lightGBM} as the downstream prediction model.
 The hyperparameters are lightly tuned, and the average performance on the test set over 10 runs is reported along with the standard deviation.
 To enhance performance while mitigating the risk of overfitting, different sets of hyperparameters are used for tasks at different levels, considering the variation in sample sizes.
 For city-level electricity consumption prediction tasks, Ridge regression is adopted due to the limited number of data samples.